7 Chrome Extensions for Software Testing – Web UI Testing

-Google Chrome browser popularity among both development and testing community is common due to the popularity of the browser among Internet users around the world.
+Google Chrome browser popularity among both the development and testing community are expected due to the popularity of the browser among Internet users around the world.

-While testing, I use most of the extensions on this list as and when required and they are real life-savers.
+While testing, I use most of the extensions on this list as and when required, and they are actual life-savers.

-If you use any particular Google Chrome extension for software testing which is missing on this list, do let me know in the comments section below and I will add it here.
+If you use any particular Google Chrome extension for software testing missing on this list, do let me know in the comments section below, and I will add it here.

-#2.
-WhatFont – As testers, we also have to verify cosmetic issues like which font family and font size is used for a particular section on any web page.
-WhatFont is a simple extension which sticks to its name – easily find fonts on any web page.
-Simply hover on any font you want to identify on a web page and it shows which font is used.
-If you need further information about which service is used to serve the web fonts, WhatFont also provides this information.
+As testers, we also have to verify cosmetic issues like which font family and font size are used for a particular section on any web page.
+WhatFont is a simple extension that sticks to its name – easily find fonts on any web page.
+Hover on any font you want to identify on a web page, showing which font is used.
+If you need further information about which services are used to serve the web fonts, WhatFont also provides this information.

-#3.
-ColorZilla – ColorZilla is a color picker chrome extension that allows you to find the exact color used on any web page right within Chrome browser.
-ColorZilla is really useful when you needs to test whether the color used on a web page matches design specifications.
+ColorZilla is a colour picker chrome extension that allows you to find the exact colour used on any web page right within the Chrome browser.
+ColorZilla is useful when you test whether the colour used on a web page matches design specifications.

-#4.
-PerfectPixel – If you are my kind of tester who expects the application-under-test to be pixel perfect as per design specs (Conditions apply ;)), this extension is for you!
+If you are my kind of tester who expects the application-under-test to be pixel perfect as per design specs (Conditions apply ;)), this extension is for you!
 PerfectPixel allows you to make sure your application matches the design pixel for pixel.
-You can put a semi-transparent image overlay over the top of your web page using which you can do a per-pixel comparison.
+You can put a semi-transparent image overlay over the top of your web page, using which you can do a per-pixel comparison.

-#5.
-IE Tab – IE tab chrome extension is one of the most popular IE browser emulators out there.
-Using IE Tab, you can test web pages with different versions of IE without leaving your favorite Chrome browser.
+IE tab chrome extension is one of the most popular IE browser emulators.
+Using IE Tab, you can test web pages with different versions of IE without leaving your favourite Chrome browser.

-#6.
-Spell Checker – Spell Checker Chrome extension does exactly what it says on the skin!
-It checks spellings for all words on a web page and suggests corrections for misspelled words.
+Spell Checker Chrome extension does what it says on the skin!
+It checks spellings for all words on a web page and suggests corrections for misspelt words.
 It is a simple chrome extension for copy-verification during web testing and supports 12 languages.
 You can also add your own words to the dictionary.

-#7.
-Grammarly – If you aren’t already aware of this great tool, Grammarly is a great utility which helps you in proof-reading text wherever you write online – mail, comments or blog post.
+If you aren’t already aware of this great tool, Grammarly is a great utility that helps you proofread text wherever you write online – mail, comments or blog post.
 As you write, Grammarly checks spelling and grammatical errors and highlight them without leaving the browser.
-For testing, Grammarly is a free chrome extension which brings the grammar-checking power of Grammarly right into your Chrome browser.
+For testing, Grammarly is a free chrome extension that brings the grammar-checking power of Grammarly right into your Chrome browser.